 - Obtaining course materials and/or problem solutions from a professor, student, or online source without professor authorization;

-- Falsely reporting completion of course requirements;
+- Falsely reporting completion of reading or other assignments;

-- Altering, falsifying, or misrepresenting an academic document;
+- Altering, falsifying or misrepresenting an academic document;

 - Communicating false information whether oral, written, electronic or nonverbal;